everpix/Everpix-Intelligence/README.md

 These metrics were "frozen" as of November 6th, 2013 (the day following the announcement of Everpix's shutdown) and represent more than 90% of all available Everpix metrics.
 Only metrics covered by NDAs with partners or metrics exposing identifiable Everpix users information have been omitted.

-*To ensure reusability, metrics are formatted as [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) (using UTF-8 text encoding) and with the first row being the column names.*
+*To maximize reusability, metrics are formatted as [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) (using UTF-8 text encoding) and with the first row being the column names.*